JohnTigue/tigue.com/content/blog/loveless_manifesto/index.md

 there is potential for confusion, since they are thrown around amongst practitioners with fuzzy and sometime contradictory definitions.

+Before getting into specific terms, any time a common word is capitalized the intent is to imply that a specific techology is being referenced.
+For example, AWS documentation uses "Lambda function" but herein "Function" specifically implies those Lambda components.
+Similarly, "Execution" means a Step Functions execution.

 ### Cloud native

 A lot of cloud work has been simply "lift & shift migration."
 This